eight04/cjs-es/README.md

   - `moduleId`: `string`.
 The module ID of `require("module-id")`.

 * `exportStyle?`: `string` or `function -> string`.
 The result must be `"named"` or `"default"`.
 Default: `"named"`
 * `nested?`: `boolean`.
-If true then analyze the entire AST.
-If false then only analyze top-level nodes.
+If true then analyze the entire AST, otherwise only top-level nodes are visited.
+If there is no nested require/exports/dynamic import statements, it is safe to turn it off.
 Default: `true`.

+`options.importStyle` and `options.exportStyle` could be async.

 The result object has following members: